tonsuke0615/fleamarket_sample_78b/README.md

 |password|string|null: false|

 ### Association
-- has_one: profile, dependent: destroy
+- has_one :profile, dependent :destroy
-- has_one: destination, dependent: destroy
+- has_one :destination, dependent :destroy
-- has_many: orders, dependent: destory
+- has_many :orders, dependent :destroy
-- has_many: comments, dependent: destroy
+- has_many :comments, dependent :destroy

 ## profiles table